!

-Bullying is offensive, intimidating, persistent malicious or insulting behaviour, including an abuse of power to undermine, humiliate or injure a person.
+Bullying is offensive, intimidating, malicious or insulting behaviour, including an abuse of power to undermine, humiliate or injure a person.
 Power does not always mean being in a position of authority, but can include both personal strength and the power to coerce through fear or intimidation.

 Bullying can take the form of verbal and non-verbal conduct including postings on social media outlets.
 Bullying may include: